Principalía: Status quaestionis

 A question remains after the cessession of Spanish rule in the Philippines regarding any remaining rank equivalency of Filipino principalía.
 Reassuming their ancestral titles as datus while retaining the hidalgos of Castile (their former protector state), as subsidiary title, is the logical consequence of the above-mentioned recognition by Charles II of Spain.
 As guaranteed by this Spanish monarch's royal decree, the ancient nobility of the casiques within his realm (which includes the Filipino principales) "is still retained and acknowledged".

 Besides, the principales retained many of the ordinary obligations of local rulers as manifested in constructing local infrastructures and in maintaining the government offices without funds from Spain.
 Expenditures of the local government came from the private and personal resources of the principales.
 These were not taxes that citizens were obliged to pay as tributes required by their Spanish Crown from its subjects.
 In many ways, the principales retained much of the responsibilities, powers and obligations of the pre-colonial datus – their predecessors, except for the right to organize their own armed forces.
 Only the right of gobernadorcillos to appoint alguacils and "cuadrilleros" (police patrol or assistance) seem to point out to some kind of vestige of this pre-colonial sign of the datu's coercive power and responsibility to defend his domain.

 Like deposed royal families elsewhere in the world, which continue to claim hereditary rights as pretenders to the former thrones of their ancestors, the descendants of the principalía have similar claims to the historical domains of their forebears.
+Many were, however, able to integrate into the new socio-political structure, retaining some degree of influence and power.